- Common uses

 WHY is this medicine prescribed?

 Darolutamide is used to treat certain types of prostate cancer (cancer that begins in the prostate [a male reproductive gland]) that has not spread to other parts of the body in men who have not been helped by other medical treatments.
+Darolutamide is also used to treat certain types of prostate cancer (cancer that begins in the prostate [a male reproductive gland]) that have spread to other parts of the body in men in combination with docetaxel.
 Darolutamide is in a class of medications called androgen receptor inhibitors.
 It works by blocking the effects of androgen (a male reproductive hormone) to stop the growth and spread of cancer cells.

 Are there OTHER USES for this medicine?